jingweizhanghuai/Morn_doc/docs/MathParser.rst

 Tool
 ----

-Morn provides a calculator with command line, It is simple, such as:
+`Morn <https://github.com/jingweizhanghuai/Morn>` provides a command-line calculator, It is simple and easy:

 .. code::